|Classification||Yes||Which requests should be assigned to the workload.|

 |Priority||Yes||The priority assigned to the workload.

-Teradata Database with SLES 11 has a hierarchy-based priority management system.
+Advanced SQL Engine with SLES 11 has a hierarchy-based priority management system.

 |Service Level Goals||Yes||Service level goals (SLGs) for workload request performance, defined as either response time or throughput.